Darío Sarmiento: Manchester City

 On 30 April 2021, Estudiantes announced that Sarmiento would join Manchester City on 1 July, for a reported initial fee of £5.2million.

 Girona (loan)

 On 30 July 2021, Sarmiento was loaned to Spanish club Girona, also owned by the City Football Group, for one year.

 Montevideo City Torque (loan)

 In July 2022, Sarmiento was loaned to Uruguayan Primera División side Montevideo City Torque for six months.
 Because of injuries, he never played and returned to Manchester City for his rehabilitation.

 Tigre

 On 24 July 2024, he returned to Argentina, joining Tigre permanently, signing a contract until 2026.

 RFC Liège (loan)

 On 30 August 2025, Sarmiento was loaned to Challenger Pro League side RFC Liège for a year, with an option to buy.

+Colón (loan)

+In early 2026 he joined Primera Nacional club Colón on loan, making his debut on 16 March in a 1–0 win against Acassuso.

 International career

 Sarmiento regularly featured for the Argentina U16s, including at the Montaigu Tournament and Torneo de Desarrollo; winning both competitions.
 He also appeared for the U17s under Pablo Aimar.
 In December 2020, Sarmiento received a call-up from the U20s.